ruyunnuyur/Deep-learning-project/README.md

 &nbsp;

 Given the information above, how can autoencoder detect the outliers?
 Let's take the case of image for example.
-Imagine that we trained thousands of images of tiger, our autoencoder is familiar with the pictures of tiger and know how to reconsctruct them with the lowest loss.
-However, if we give the autoencoder an image of elephant, the autoencoder do not know how to recontruct it into an elephant and the output image will look different from the original image, hence we obtain a high MSE for the outliers.
+Imagine that we trained thousands of images of tiger, our autoencoder will then be familiar with the pictures of tiger and know how to reconsctruct them with the lowest loss.
+However, if we give the autoencoder an image of elephant, the autoencoder do not know how to recontruct it into an elephant since it has never seen it before and the output image will look different from the original image, hence we obtain a high MSE for the outliers.
 By looking for the observations who have a high MSE between the reconstructed image and original image, we will find the outliers!

 ## :chicken:Data discription (MNIST & Fashion MNIST)